kredar/kredar.github.io/_posts/2023-06-03-How-to-Analyze-App-Reviews-Using-GPT.md

 ## Introduction

 A couple of weeks ago, I completed a short course on prompt engineering - **"ChatGPT Prompt Engineering For Developers"** by [DeepLearning.AI](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/).
-The best part is, it's available for free, but only for a limited time!
+The best part is it's free but only for a limited time!

 The course provided me with valuable insights into prompt engineering techniques, which further fueled my enthusiasm for exploring the vast capabilities of Language Models.
 Eager to put my newfound knowledge to the test, I decided to write a script to analyze Android app reviews using the power of an LLM.

 Gone are the days of spending countless hours and extensive data to build specific ML models for sentiment analysis, emotion detection, topic extraction, and summarization.
 Thanks to Large Language Models, this can now be achieved with clever prompts and several API calls.
 It's absolutely mind-boggling 🤯!

 Utilizing the techniques I learned in the course and playing with prompts,  I was able to get the sentiment, emotions, topics, summary and auto-generated response in just two API calls.
-Although it's possible to achieve everything in one API call, it can get too lengthy, longer than allowed number of tokens in one API call, I decided to split them into 2 API calls.
+Although it's possible to achieve everything in one API call, it can get too lengthy, longer than the allowed number of tokens in one API call, I decided to split them into 2 API calls.

 ## Prompts

 The first prompt, a straightforward zero-shot learning task, requests GPT to generate the following:

-1. One-Sentence Summary: A succinct summary of each review.
+1. One-sentence Summary: A succinct summary of each review.
 2. App Review Sentiment: Determination of whether reviews are positive, negative, or neutral.
 3. Emotion Detection: Interpretation of the emotions conveyed in the reviews.
 4. Anger and Frustration: These emotions are singled out for separate analysis.
 5. Topic Extraction: Identification of the main topics discussed in the reviews.

 I've requested GPT to deliver the response in JSON format for seamless integration into my dataframe.
 Despite the prompt's simplicity, achieving optimal results required considerable experimentation and tuning.
-For instance, the GPT-3.5 turbo model results were inconsist and occasionally failed to return the requested JSON format.
+For instance, the GPT-3.5 turbo model results were inconsistent and occasionally failed to return the requested JSON format.
 Adding `Make sure the output is in a valid JSON format` at the end of the prompt resolved this issue.
-However, for production-level applications, more rigorous testing and exception handling would be necessary.
+However, more rigorous testing and exception handling would be necessary for production-level applications.

 ```python
 """Your task is to perform the following actions\